 The getTreatment

-method supports five types of attributes: strings, numbers, dates, booleans, and sets.
+method has a number of variations that are described below.
+Each of these additionally has a variation that takes an attributes argument, which can defines attributes of the following types: strings, numbers, dates, booleans, and sets.
 The proper data type and syntax for each are:

 - Strings: Use type String.